 Drugs and Alcohol was not longer fun.
 They had now become a means of survival.
 Often sitting alone in my room, drinking copious amounts of alcohol and snorting even more Khat.
 I wanted to feel numb and they did exactly that… for then…

-I went into treatment the first time, never fully surrendering and still to proud to ask for help.
+I went into treatment in October 2014.
+I entered treatment for the first time, never fully surrendering and still to proud to ask for help.
 I had kept the rape a secret and pretended it had never existed.

 I came out of treatment and managed to stay clean for a few months, but had no real quality of life; I had refused to work any spiritual program and was still too proud to ask for help.